Pharm

 1. Immunize against Hepatitis A, Hepatitis B, Pneumococcal Disease

-2. Evaluate for contraindications to simplified antiviral therapy protocols
+2. Evaluate for contraindications to simplified Antiviral therapy protocols

 1. Exam to exclude Hepatic Encephalopathy